cassfras21/docker-jrivermc/README.md

 ### Options
 * VNCPASS - VNC password is by default 'jriver' (optional)
 * UPDATE - If set to 'yes', JRiver will be updating at the container startup  (optional)

-You need to replace everything between <> with your own setup settings.

-### JRiver Media Center 22

-You need to run at least one app container.
-Data container is optional but recommended.

 ## Data container (optional)